-People who influenced and changed the world throughout history.
-From Socrates and Plato to Sir Winston Churchill and J.F.
-Kennedy.
+People throughout history who influenced and changed the world, from Socrates and Plato to Sir Winston Churchill and John F. Kennedy.

 The great scientists who have changed our world from Archimedes to Albert Einstein and Marie Curie.
-Also list of famous inventors.
+Also; list of famous inventors.

-Poets from Shakespeare, to Emily Dickinson.
+Famous poets and authors.
 Great writers including J. R. R. Tolkien, George Orwell, Ernst Hemingway, J.K.Rowling and C.S.
 Lewis

 A list of famous Africans, including Nelson Mandela, Haile Selassie, Kofi Annan, Tegla Laroupe, and Wangari Maathai.

 Famous military leaders from Alexander the Great, Genghis Khan and Napoleon to modern military commanders.